DJDanl/cpp-docs.pt-br/docs/standard-library/basic-string-class.md

 ### <a name="parameters"></a>Parâmetros

-`_Off` O índice da posição do elemento a ser referenciado.
+*Off* o índice da posição do elemento a ser referenciado.

 ### <a name="return-value"></a>Valor de retorno